About BRVEarly-stage venture capital fund run by Cornell MBA students.

-BR Venture Fund (BRV) is an early-stage venture capital fund operated entirely by a team of MBA students at Cornell University’s Johnson Graduate School of Management.
-BRV typically invests up to $250,000 in U.S.-based high-growth companies across all industries.
+Big Red Ventures (BRV) is an early-stage venture capital fund operated entirely by a team of MBA students and other Graduate Students at Cornell University.
+Founded in 2001, BRV is one of the oldest student-run venture funds.
+BRV typically invests up to $25,000 in U.S.-based high-growth companies across all industries.
 Initially funded by donations to Cornell University, BRV is a true evergreen fund, recycling all proceeds for reinvestment.
 Along with investing start-up capital in promising new companies, BRV also serves as the gateway to Cornell technologies by providing its investment partners unique access to new innovations.

 BRV draws upon the formidable resources of Cornell – an unrivaled institution with 13 colleges and schools and more than 100 research centers and programs that ranks 11th among U.S. universities in total R&D expenditures and 18th in federally financed R&D. The university’s not-for-profit Cornell Research Foundation evaluates and provides technology transfer for inventions stemming from Cornell research.